Plus-1000/Reconstruct-missing-areas-in-a-point-cloud-face/README.md

 <b>

 The distance from the missing pt to the ori face is 0.122 mm.

-Polynomial fitting has its limitations; it is not practical for a normal PC to handling complex or non-continuous surfaces, and high-degree fitting calculations may take a long time.
+Polynomial fitting has its limitations; it is not practical for a normal PC to handle complex or non-continuous surfaces, and high-degree fitting calculations may take a long time.

 *Wang Jian, 2024 Dec 27, wjian88@gmail.com*